alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_05_https_configuration.md

 * Click on "Compare branches and continue";
 * Set the title field to "HTTPS configuration" and click on "Submit merge request";
 * Click on the "Merge" button;
-* Follow the pipeline by click on the "CI / CD" left menu item.
+* Follow the pipeline by clicking on the "CI / CD" left menu item.

-The pipeline should run with success (unfortunately it now takes about 1h to execute the complete process).
+The pipeline should run with success (unfortunately it now takes about 1h to execute the complete process, mainly because of the Packer scripts).

 After the pipeline execution, you can quickly check that it worked with curl:
 ```bash